Conference Agenda

 Room: Summit 8-9

-Kate Ulrich, MS, BSN, RN, NEA-BC, Assistant Vice President of Nursing, Perioperative Services, Duke Health
+Kate Ulrich, MS, BSN, RN, NEA-BC, Senior Vice President Perioperative Services, Tampa General Hospital

 Escalating costs in today’s perioperative environment are a significant concern, undermining the financial viability of many hospitals amid the COVID pandemic.
 Hospitals are facing extraordinary challenges effectively balancing the cost of clinical care, managing escalating medical supply costs, and addressing capacity issues with higher acuity and increased co-morbidities among patients than ever before.
 Creating a multifaceted approach to address these issues requires “all hands on deck” and with innovative and integrated solutions lead collectively by nurses, physicians, and hospital administrators.
 Effective cost management strategies in the perioperative environment require a strong foundation to ensure quality patient care outcomes remain at the forefront while effectively managing the cost of care.